abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 It suggest that just put suffix / to search for directory only,
 or put suffix // to search for file only,
-or put suffix /// to search for link only
+or put suffix /// to search for executable binary only or put suffix //// to search for link only

 $ l \\/
 list every filesystem type under "/" (root) directory entirely, the preceding \\ (may be put as \\\\ too) is to differentiate it with second use above: list every directory under current directory